Tanishka-Shirole/AI-based-Self-Introduction-Evaluation-Tool/README.md

 ### **Created by: Tanishka Shirole**

 ## 🧠 Overview
-This tool evaluates a student's spoken self-introduction using the official Nirmaan Education rubric.
+This tool evaluates a student's spoken self-introduction using rubric.
 It analyzes content, structure, delivery, language quality, and engagement to produce an overall score out of 100.

 ## 🚀 Features
 - Salutation detection